jiaqiii/JiaqiLi.github.io/projects/Suicide-Intervention.md

 to approach a victim apporpriately.

 I completed my Associate Degree in Psychology a few years back.
-This course was one of the remarkable courses that I took, it taught me the way to approach people who need help and support, which could be everyone and anyone.
+This course was one of the remarkable courses that I took, it taught me to approaching people who needs help and support, which could be everyone and anyone.